 The New Orleans property market is fairly robust and competitive.
-As tourism is such big business in the city, investing in rental properties makes good business sense as it can be used by holidaymakers as well as longer-term New Orleans residents.
+As tourism is such a big business in the city, investing in rental properties makes good business sense as they can be used by holidaymakers as well as longer-term New Orleans residents.

 The majority of new arrivals to the city opt to rent property rather than buy, at least initially.
 Only once they’ve found their feet, become familiar with the various neighbourhoods and are ready to lay down roots in New Orleans do residents really start to explore the option of purchasing a home in the city.